 Getting rear-ended by an 18-wheeler can result in serious injuries or even death.

-If a truck is not properly loaded, the cargo can spill out onto the road.
-This can cause accidents with other vehicles if they cannot react to the road’s debris on time.
+If a truck is not loaded properly, the cargo can spill out onto the road.
+This can cause accidents with other vehicles if they cannot react to the hazard fast enough.